kylehill/lesson-plans/JS Functional Programming.md

 #### Fundamentals

-**Functional programming** is the name given to the concept of executing a generic *iterator* function on each member in a collection, and producing a result consistent with a standard programming paradigm.
+**Functional programming** is the name given to the concept of calling a generic *iterator* function with each member in a collection, and producing a result consistent with a standard programming paradigm.

-Once you understand it, functional programming is super-easy in JavaScript, because JS will treat functions like any other variable, and so they can be easily passed as a parameter to another function.
+At least once you grok it, functional programming is super-easy in JavaScript, since JS will treat functions like any other variable, and so they can be easily passed as a parameter to another function.

 #### Patterns